ganrad/aks-aspnet-sqldb-rest/README.md

     #
     ```

+7. (Optional) Inspect the Azure Load Balancer configuration.

-7. (Optional) As part of deploying the *claims-api* Kubernetes *Service* object, an Azure cloud load balancer gets auto-provisioned and configured.
+    As part of deploying the *claims-api* Kubernetes *Service* object, an Azure cloud load balancer gets auto-provisioned and configured.
 The load balancer accepts HTTP requests for our microservice and re-directes all calls to the service endpoint (port 8080).
 Using the Azure Portal, take a look at the Azure load balancer.

      ![alt tag](./images/G-01.PNG)